 Pronunciation of 'shankaracharya'

-The word 'Shankaracharya' refers to the title given to the heads of certain monasteries in the Advaita Vedanta tradition, established by Adi Shankaracharya, a revered Indian philosopher and theologian.
-The pronunciation in English is typically 'shuhn-kuh-ruh-chahr-yuh'.
+The word 'Shankaracharya' refers to the title given to the leaders of the four mathas (monasteries) established by Adi Shankaracharya, a revered Indian philosopher and theologian.
+It is pronounced as 'ʃʌŋkəˌrɑːˈʧɑːrɪə' in English.

-The word 'Shankaracharya' originates from Sanskrit, combining 'Shankara' (a name for Lord Shiva) and 'Acharya' (teacher or spiritual guide).
+The word originates from Sanskrit, combining 'Shankara' (a name of Lord Shiva or Adi Shankaracharya) and 'Acharya' (teacher or scholar).

 Pronunciation Details